tlake/static-site/src/content/dnd/locations/phandalin.md

 ## Key Info

-- The Menagerie keeps a home here at Tresandor Manor
+- The Menagerie keeps a home here at [Tresandar Manor](/dnd/locations/tresendar-manor)